 What Actions Can You Take for Compensation?

-The following are the different legal avenues one can take when pursuing compensation.
+The following are the different legal avenues one can take when pursuing compensation from a negligent party:

 Massachusetts does not require liability coverage for businesses and homeowners.
 However, they may still opt for this in their insurance policy to protect them from directly compensating victims if they are liable for accidents on their property.

 Your premises liability lawyer can help you file your claim with the liability insurance provider.
-If you do not accept their first settlement offers, your attorney can also negotiate on your behalf for a fairer amount.
+If you do not accept the first settlement offer from the insurance company, your attorney can also negotiate on your behalf for a fairer amount.

 Premises Liability Lawsuits